ggandor/leap.nvim/README.md

 \- the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.

-Fixed pattern length also makes autojump possible - you cannot improve on jumping directly, not having to read a label at all.
-With ahead-of-time labeling, hovever, we can do this in a smarter way too - disabling autojump and switching back to a bigger, "unsafe" label set, if there are lots of targets.
-The non-determinism is not much of an issue here, since the outcome is known ahead of time.
+Fixed pattern length also makes **(safe) automatic jump to the first target** possible.
+You cannot improve on jumping directly, just like how `f` and `t` works, not having to read a label at all, and not having to accept the match with `<enter>` either.
+With ahead-of-time labeling, however, we can do this in a smart way - disabling autojump and switching back to a bigger, "unsafe" label set beyond a certain number of targets.
+The non-determinism is not much of an issue here, since the outcome is known in advance.

 ### Auxiliary principles